 Degenerative Changes- Many wrist injuries, such as fractures and sprains, heal fairly easily.
 However, they can lead to problems much later in life.
 The injury changes the anatomy of the wrist just enough so that the parts no longer work smoothly together.
 The changes from the injury cause a lot of wear and tear on the wrist joint.
 Over time, this wear and tear degenerate the tissues of the joint, leading to wrist osteoarthritis.

-De Quervains Tendinitis- This condition occurs when the base of the thumb are constricted or irritated.
-The thickening of these tendons can cause pain and discomfort on the thumb side of the wrist.
+De Quervains Tendinitis- This condition occurs when the tendons around the base of the thumb are constricted or irritated.
+The swelling of these tendons and tendon sheath, can cause pain and tenderness on the thumb side of the wrist.
 This can be more noticeable when making a fist, grasping, or gripping things.